Ian-Kiprotich/Why-learn-Programming/README.md

 Programmers communicate commands to computers, and they often need to think creatively when coding.
 If a section of code fails, programmers need to identify and correct the problem.
 Coding also requires innovation.
 To achieve a particular result, you'll need to try several possibilities to reach your goal.

 Whether you use coding in your job or treat it as a hobby, learning a programming language will test your cognitive skills and shape how you approach problems.

+# DAY 5/100

+Many people learn coding because of their career development, or simply because of their interests, but the benefits are much more than that.
+Steve Jobs once said, “Everybody should learn to program a computer, because it teaches you how to think.”
+When you know how to think, you open up endless possibilities to your work and life.
+Whether you're a parent looking for kids coding courses, or you're a working adult who's trying to upskill yourself, check out 10 reasons why we should learn to code below.

+1. Coding Develops Logical and Computational Thinking Coding encourages the use of logical reasoning and algorithms to create programs.
+When tackling a new challenge, you must employ a logical approach to find a solution, thus exercising and enhancing your logical abilities.

+This process is a key part of 'Computational Thinking', an essential skill in today's digitised world.
+It's about breaking down complex issues, recognises patterns, and develops step-by-step solutions.
+In Preface School of Technology, we teach students to think critically, apply effective reasoning, and solve problems across various contexts, enhancing their analytical skills.

+This skill is not only crucial for coding but also beneficial in everyday life, promoting structured thinking and problem-solving.
+A huge part of Preface’s educational philosophy is about Computational Thinking, as we aim to equip children and adults with unique problem-solving skill sets that they can apply in their personal and professional lives in the future.

+2. Coding Improves Problem Solving Skills
+Coding teaches you how to think.
+During the coding process, you need to give a solution to an issue that involves intensive problem-solving skills.
+It trains your brain to think deeply, identify the troubles, and break things up, then put the pieces together with a solution.
+These kinds of troubleshooting skills help you become a smarter person personally and professionally and see a situation from a completely new perspective.

+3. Coding Fosters Creativity
+Someone might think coding is boring with standard formulas, but it can be fun and creative.
+There won’t be the same problems to be resolved every time, you will overcome different kinds of challenges that require new solutions.
+While working on coding projects, you can make use of your creativity to provide a tailored solution to an issue – and your innovative solution might somehow change the world.

+4. Coding Allows High Income Potential

+Programmers and developers are in high demand all over the world.
+Companies are willing to provide attractive packages to them.
+From the recent survey of SalaryExplorer, the median salary of a developer or programmer in Hong Kong is HK$33,800 per month, ranging from HK$15,600 to HK$53,800 per month while the report by Census and Statistics Department indicates the median monthly income for general HK labour force in December 2023 was only HK$19,800 per month.

+5. Coding Opens Up Job Opportunities
+Technology is a growing trend in the digital economy providing massive job opportunities.
+Programmers, software engineers, and prompt engineers, are in high demand across different industries.
+With coding as the fundamental skill, you open up career choices.
+It also makes your portfolio stand out from the others.
+Many companies might also outsource their coding-related works, thus, being a coding expert helps you earn freelance income, and offers career flexibility as a digital nomad.

+6. Coding Helps You Work Smartly And Efficiently Coding is not only useful for technical roles, it also helps in non-coding jobs.
+When you know how to code and apply Computational Thinking, you can automate the operational progress or apply the way of thinking in marketing campaigns.
+Even just knowing basic coding helps you communicate with technical colleagues effectively, thus enhancing the overall efficiency of the projects.

+7. Coding Take Your Career to New Heights
+Learning to code helps you accomplish innovative projects and make you a valuable asset to the company.
+With Computational Thinking, you can visualise and understand the risk and challenges from an engineer’s point of view, making you a great teammate or leader to work with.
+Coding skills also help you leverage data and logical thinking in decision making, thus achieving better performance.

+8. Coding Help You Understand How Technology Works Technology has become a part of our daily life.
+We rely on technologies in data analysis, finance, the health sector, education, and every single step of our daily lives.
+Learning to code helps you understand the world and solve the problems we encounter every day, from understanding errors in mobile devices to innovating new ideas that change the world.

+9. Coding Help You Create Your Own App or Open Own Business The most motivating thing in learning to code is to create something yourself.
+You can digitise your ideas, for instance, create an app that might get viral in the market.
+Or you can start your own business with technical knowledge, from an online shop to consultant agency, service providers, or mobile games company, you name it.
+In short, learning to code can be a way to make your dreams come true.

+10. Coding Empower Your Life
+Our world is full of technology, we use numerous software and apps every day.
+When you know how to build these things and understand their mechanism, you will feel more confident.
+Once you can solve the problem yourself, you do not need to wait for someone to help.
+You don’t need to be an expert to be self-sufficient, by knowing just a little can make a huge difference to your life.
+Learning to code can help your life in a way you can never imagine.